Alexander Blockx

 Early Career (2022–2023)

-Blockx made his ATP Tour qualifying debut at the 2022 European Open in Antwerp, where he received a wildcard but lost to Swiss player Dominic Stricker in straight sets.
-He also participated in the doubles event alongside Ruben Bemelmans, marking a significant moment in his early career.
+Blockx turned professional in 2022 and made his ATP Tour qualifying debut at his national tournament, the 2022 European Open in Antwerp, where he received a wildcard.
+He lost his first qualifying match to Swiss player Dominic Stricker in straight sets.
+He was also given a wildcard into the doubles draw alongside Ruben Bemelmans, in what proved to be Bemelmans’ last professional match.

-In March 2023, Blockx made his Masters 1000 qualifications debut at the Miami Open, where he lost in the first round.
-He received a wildcard for the qualifying competition at the Antwerp Open and qualified for the main draw on his ATP singles debut.
-Despite losing to fifth seed Yannick Hanfmann, he later won his first ITF titles in Glasgow and Sunderland, which contributed to his entry into the top 500 for the first time on 6 November 2023.
+In 2023, Blockx made his Masters 1000 qualifying debut at the Miami Open, lost in qualifying, and then received a wildcard into the qualifying competition at the Antwerp Open, where he qualified for the main draw on his ATP singles debut.
+He lost a tight two-set match to fifth seed Yannick Hanfmann in his first ATP Tour singles main draw appearance.
+Just one week later, he won his first ITF title in Glasgow, followed by a second ITF title in Sunderland, pushing him into the ATP top 500 for the first time on 6 November 2023.

 Alexander Blockx Family

-Blockx comes from a family of athletes; both of his parents were professional athletes.
-His father, Oleg, was a track athlete specializing in hurdle races, while his mother, Natalia, was a swimmer.
+Blockx comes from a family of Ukrainian descent, with both parents having backgrounds in elite sport.
+His father, Oleg, was a track athlete specializing in hurdle races, and his mother, Natalia, was a competitive swimmer.
+He also has an older brother, Maxime, whose tennis lessons first introduced Alexander to the sport.

 Personal Life